facebookresearch/vggt/README.md

 ### Interactive 3D Visualization

-**Please note:** Our method usually only needs less than 1 second to reconstruct a scene, but the visualization of 3D points may take tens of seconds, especially when the number of images is large.
+**Please note:** VGGT typically reconstructs a scene in less than 1 second.
+However, visualizing 3D points may take tens of seconds due to third-party rendering, independent of VGGT's processing time.
+The visualization is slow especially when the number of images is large.

 #### Gradio Web Interface